-Trouble Description Possible Causes Trouble Shooting After the main battery switched on, the motor does not generate assistance when pedaling.
-1)the motor cable (waterproof connection joint) is loose; 2) brake lever did not return well, which keeps the switch in "power off" position; 3) battery fuse is broken; 4) the speed sensor is too far away from the magnetic ring on the B.B. axle; 5) the connection between the sensor and the controller is loosen or not connected well.
+After the main battery switched on, the motor does not generate assistance when pedaling.
+1) the motor cable (waterproof connection joint) is loose; 2) brake lever did not return well, which keeps the switch in "power off" position; 3) the speed sensor is too far away from the magnetic ring on the B.B. axle; 4) the connection between the sensor and the controller is loosen or not connected well.
 First of all, please check the battery if it is empty.
 If yes, charge the battery immediately.
 1) check if the connection is securely fixed.
 If loose, joint them tightly.
-2) make the brake lever come back to its normal position with care, without braking: 3) open the battery pack top, and check if the fuse is broken.
-If yes, please visit your vendor or authorized service for installing a new fuse: 4) adjusting the distance between the magnetic ring and the sensor, to make sure the distance is within 3mm; 5) fix tight the connection between the sensor and the controller.
-The distance per charge becomes short (Note: performance of the bike battery is directly related to weight of the rider and any baggage/load / wind / road / constant braking).
+2) make the brake lever come back to its normal position with care, without braking; 3) adjusting the distance between the magnetic ring and the sensor, to make sure the distance is within 3mm; 4) fix tight the connection between the sensor and the controller.
+The distance per charge becomes short (NOTE: performance of the bike battery is directly related to weight of the rider and any baggage/load/wind/road/ constant braking).
 1) charging time is not enough; 2) the environment temperature is so low that it affects the battery working.
-3) frequently going uphill, or riding with head wind, or on poor road condition, 4) the tyres have low pressure (to be inflated); 5) frequently braking and starting.
+3) frequently going uphill, or riding with head wind, or on poor road condition, 4) the tires have low pressure (to be inflated); 5) frequently braking and starting.
 6) battery has been stored without using for quite a long time.
-1) please charge the battery according the instruction (chapter 7.3); 2) in winter or under 0°C, you'd better store the battery inside the house; 3) it will be normal if the riding conditions are improved as regular; 4) pump the tyres and ensure tyres are fully inflated to 45psi for your bike; 5) it becomes normal when the riding situation will be better.
-No worry about such a trouble; 6) make regular charging according to this instruction manual (refer to Chapter 6.3) If the above has no effect, please contact your vendor or authorized service.
-After plugging the power outlet, no charger indicator LED is lit. trouble from the power outlet; poor contact between charger input plug and power outlet; the temperature is too low. check and repair the power outlet. check and insert the power outlet tightly.
+1) please charge the battery according the instruction (chapter 7.3); 2) in winter or under 0°C, store the battery inside the house; 3) it will be normal if the riding conditions are improve and hills are avoided; 4) Inflate the tires and ensure tires are fully inflated to recommended pressure for your bike; 5) Less frequen stop and go will result in improved range; 6) make regular charging according to this instruction manual (refer to Chapter 6.3) If the above has no effect, please contact your vendor or authorized service.

+v After plugging the power outlet, no charger indicator LED is lit.
+1) trouble from the power outlet; 2) poor contact between charger input plug and power outlet; 3) the temperature is too low.
+1) check and repair the power outlet.
+2) check and insert the power outlet tightly.
 3) charge it in house.
-If the above has no effect, please contact your vendor or authorized service .
-After charging over 4-5 hours, the charger indicator LED is still red, while the battery is still above not full (Note: it is very important to charge your bike strictly according to this instruction stated in Chapter 7, to avoid any trouble and damage occurred to your bike.
+After charging over 4-5 hours, the charger indicator LED is still red, while the battery is still above not full (NOTE: it is very important to charge your bike strictly according to this instruction stated in Chapter 7, to avoid any trouble and damage occurred to your bike.
 1) environment temperature is 40°C and above.
 2) environment temperature is under 0°C. 3) failed to charge bike after riding, resulting in over discharge.
 4) the output voltage is too low to charge the battery.
 1) charge the battery in an area under 40°C, or according to this instruction chapter 7; 2). charge the battery inside the house, or according to this instruction chapter 7; 3) please well maintain the battery according to the Chapter 6.3 to avoid natural over-discharge; 4) no charging when the power supply is lower than 100V.